 The “East” modifier is meant to imply that this narrower collection (85mm-94mm) of All-Mountain skis is a match for skiers who go on groomed trails most of the time but want the freedom to foray into the untamed backside of the mountain when conditions merit.
-The cream of this crop have settled on a waist width of 88mm or 90mm underfoot, creating a very versatile profile that qualifies for the “All-Mountain” moniker.
-Some brands differentiate their “88” from its “98” (All-Mountain West) model by making the former in a less burly construction that will slip into a slightly lower price point.
+The cream of this crop have settled on a waist width between 88mm and 93mm underfoot, creating a very versatile profile that qualifies for the “All-Mountain” moniker.
+Some brands differentiate their “88” from their “98” (All-Mountain West) model by making the former in a less burly construction that will slip into a slightly lower price point.
 They make excellent “re-entry” skis for consumers who have been out of the ski market for several years.

 Digging deeper into this genre’s make-up, it’s divided along behavioral lines into two bundles: the friendly, easy-going rides versus the high-performance, Type-A personalities.
 The former are accessible to almost any skill level and as such are great transition skis for those caught in intermediate limbo.
 At this width they are easy to balance on yet retain most of the properties of Technical skis so they still cut a precise arc when so instructed.
 The latter, high-energy bunch either require elite skills or are best appreciated by those who know how to occasionally achieve a high edge angle and/or drive a directional ski over 40mph.